Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: Related Work

-The task of genre recognition from video trailers has been studied over the past couple of decades.
-The first approaches to tackle this problem were based on features produced by hand-crafted image algorithms that were validated on trailer datasets on the order of hundreds of videos~\cite{rasheed2005use,movie-classification-via-scene,huang2012movie}.
-More recently, multiple studies have leveraged deep neural networks for genre recognition on movie trailers with datasets of increasing sizes.
-For example, \citet{cnn-motion} proposed the use of a VGG-like architecture to first independently classify frames and later use aggregation strategies to obtain a global trailer prediction.
-To evaluate this approach, \citet{cnn-motion} introduce a dataset called LMTD comprised of 3,500 trailers with four different genres.
-In a follow-up work, \citet{Wehrmann2017} proposed a method that leverages a ResNet architecture pretrained on ImageNet and Places-360 to obtain frame-level representations that were aggregated with the CTT module, a Conv1D block that classifies the whole trailer.
-On the other hand, \citet{moviescope} proposed a multi-modal method that exploits video, audio, poster, text, and metadata modalities.
-This method produces a sequence of representations per modality which is aggregated with a fastText-based~\cite{fasttext} module.
+Another important body of research has been devoted to developing MTGC methods that exploit multiple sources of information~\citep{moviescope, cimat, behrouzi2022multimodal, bi2022shot}.
+For instance, \citet{moviescope} proposed a multimodal method that uses video, audio, poster, text, and metadata.
+For each modality, this method produces a sequence of representations which are aggregated with a fastText-based~\citep{fasttext} module.
 For the video modality, the sequence of representations corresponds to frame-level representations generated by a VGG-16 network pretrained on ImageNet.
 The trailer global representation is obtained with an attention module that fuses different modal representations.
-This method was evaluated with the Moviescope dataset, which is composed of 5,027 trailer videos, text plots, and multiple metadata. \citet{cimat} extended the architecture by~\citet{moviescope}, replacing the fasText-based multi-modal fusion with a transformer module, which improves the performance for the genre recognition task.
-Genre classification for whole movies has recently been enabled by the introduction of MovieNet~\cite{movienet}, a dataset for holistic movie understanding that includes complete movies, subtitles, trailers, synopsis, metadata, etc. This dataset provides several tasks such as genre classification, action recognition, or cinematic style classification.
+This method was evaluated on the Moviescope dataset, which is composed of 5,027 trailer videos, text plots, and multiple metadata. \citet{cimat} extended the architecture by~\citet{moviescope}, replacing the fasText-based multimodal fusion with a transformer module, which improves performance for MTGC.
+Multimodal genre classification for whole movies has recently been enabled by the introduction of MovieNet~\citep{movienet}, a dataset for holistic movie understanding that includes complete movies, subtitles, trailers, synopsis, metadata, etc. This dataset provides several tasks such as genre classification, action recognition, or cinematic style classification.
 While MovieNet includes trailers, they are not considered the main data and roughly half of the trailers do not have a one-to-one relationship with movies because several movies have more than one trailer.
+Although these works take into account information from multiple modalities to carry out MTGC, they are not exploiting spatio-temporal relations locally encoded in the input trailer frames either, since video frames are also processed independently.